videah/kobo-tailscale/README.md

 ## Uninstallation
 Simply run `uninstall-tailscale.sh` from the chosen device's directory in the repo.

+## DNS Issues
+When there's no DNS manager on a system, Tailscale will resort to just [overwriting resolv.conf](https://tailscale.com/kb/1235/resolv-conf/) which can cause issues on Kobo devices.
+If you find that this DNS breaks after a while you can fix this by running `tailscale set --accept-dns=false` on your device to prevent it from overwriting resolv.conf.

 ## Acknowledgements
 [Dylan Staley for initial work and scripts on the Kobo Sage](https://dstaley.com/posts/tailscale-on-kobo-sage)